JnyJny/busylight/docs/devices/embrava.md

 #### Blynclight & Blynclight Plus

-These two lights are very similar and consist of a "pedastal" topped by a cubical transluscent diffuser.
-The pedastal houses the PCB board of the device and features five LEDs exposed on the top.
+These two lights are very similar and consist of a square pedestal topped by a cubical transluscent diffuser.
+The pedestal houses the PCB board of the device and features five LEDs exposed on the top.
 The LEDs are arranged in a "checkerboard" configuration and are not individually addressable.
-There is a female USB mini connector which allows connecting the device to a host with any in-spec length cable.
+There is a female USB-mini connector which allows connecting the device to a host with any in-spec length cable.

-The Blynclight Plus appears to have a downward firing speaker, however covering the bottom "grille" does not seem to attenuate how loud the device is.
+The Blynclight Plus appears to have a downward firing speaker, however covering the bottom grill does not seem to attenuate how loud the device is.

 The devices are roughly 2 inches tall, and 1.5 inches on a side.